IbrahimHamad97/ExpenseTrackerApp/README.md

 It is connected to mongodb database in the backend and uses Node.js <br>
 The app is already in production mode

+## Heroku App

+you can access the app directly from here: https://expensetrackerapp-brho.herokuapp.com/

 ## Available Scripts

 In the project directory, you can run: